-Further, canker sores should not be accompanied by side effects other than being a nuisance to the mouth.
+Further, these sores should not be accompanied by side effects other than being a nuisance to the mouth.
 If a fever or further swelling occurs, visit your child’s doctor.

 At Snodgrass-King Dental Associates, we want you to feel well informed about what can and does happen to you and your children’s mouths.
 Knowing the difference between a canker sore and a cold sore will help you to better treat the issue.
-If you are uncertain about why you child’s mouth is hurting or looks a certain way, please request an appointment with us!
-Regular check ups can ensure that you and your family have happier, healthier smiles.
+If you are uncertain about why your child’s mouth is hurting or looks a certain way, please request an appointment with us!
+Regular checkups can ensure that you and your family have happier, healthier smiles.